-So you want to plan a summer escape?
+So you want to plan an escape for the holiday weekend?
 Take a quick road trip and venture off the beaten path.
 We rounded up some great places you can travel to on one tank of gas from Baton Rouge.

 Cat Island and Ship Island